tyleretters/lordsofthepit.com/_posts/2023-03-29-lengtrippinglordshaus.md

 The Leng Box is a prize contribution tradition that I have carried with me for a handful of years.
 It started when we were playing vintage, and it found a perfect home as part of the oldschool community.
 At the first Lords’ Haus I put a great deal of effort in giving back to the Lords for their hospitality.
 It was a smashing success, and I wanted to take it further this time.

 I have had two years without the usual if sporadic gatherings, so I have been denied the chance to give away things that I accumulate.
 I found myself with an abundance of ephemera and oddities, along with a heavy mix of alters, packs, alcohol, shot glasses, cat toys, and whatever else I could find about the library.
-It was a treasure trove fit for oldschool, but it did not feel like enough.
+It was a treasure trove fit for Old School, but it did not feel like enough.

 I decided to take things a bit further, and I scripted a letter offering an exchange.
 I also brought along a rather large cedar box full of secrets, and offered it in place of the Leng Box, provided that the first box be given to last place.
 The second box was a Large raised bed planter made mostly of cedar, full of records, power tools, and some of the weirdest Leng Swag imaginable.
 When Sam was presented with the decision, he accepted, and my efforts were rewarded.